Dan Piraro: Awards

 Since 2001, Piraro has toured the U.S. with his one-man comedy show, The Bizarro Baloney Show, which won the 2002 New York International Fringe Festival's award for Best Solo Show.
 He played the full show for the final time in 2008, although he has performed bits from the show a few times since then.

 Piraro received the National Cartoonists Society's Panel Cartoon Award for 1999, 2000 and 2001.
 Beginning in 2002, Piraro was nominated every year for the National Cartoonists Society’s Reuben Award, as Outstanding Cartoonist of the Year, and he finally was given a Reuben Award in 2010.
 Editorial cartoonist-illustrator Steve Greenberg commented:

+His graphic novel, Peyote Cowboy, won the National Cartoonists Society's "Best Online Comic-Longform" award in 2021.